Diese Seite ist derzeit leider nur auf Englisch verfügbar

 No prior knowledge of quantum theory will be assumed.
 This talk, which is based on the original doctoral work of Paul Raymond-Robichaud while under my supervision, was published recently in the journal Entropy and is available open access at https://www.mdpi.com/1099-4300/21/1/87 .

 Prof. Gilles Brassard, Université de Montréal, Canada

 Professor of computer science at the Université de Montréal since 1979, Gilles Brassard laid the foundations of quantum cryptography at a time when nobody could have predicted that the quantum information revolution would usher in a multi-billion dollar industry.
 He is also among the inventors of quantum teleportation, which is one of the most fundamental pillars of the theory of quantum information.
 Fellow of the Royal Society of London, International Member of the National Academy of Sciences of the United States, and Officer of the Orders of Canada and Québec, his many awards include the Wolf Prize in Physics, the Micius Quantum Prize and the BBVA Foundation Frontiers of Knowledge Award in Basic Sciences.
 He has been granted honorary doctorates from ETH Zürich, the University of Ottawa, and USI Lugano.

 The lecture is a joint event between the CAS Research Focus "Physics and Security" at the Center for Advanced Studies at LMU Munich (CAS LMU) and MCQST.

-The lecture will also be streamed.
+The lecture will also be streamed (please see below on this webpage for the live stream).
 If you would like to attend in person please register here:.